![]() ![]() |

-Powhatan was a great Indian Chief in Virginia.
+Powhatan was a Great Chief among the Indians in Virginia.

 His tribal name was Wahunsenacawk.